fairy-fun/chrysalis/private/docs/a_how_to/how_to_view_a_character.md

 Only then assess profile completeness.

 A character is the resolved aggregate of all character-related data, not any single row in the database.

+Current State

+Character resolution is currently manual.

+Future State

+Consumers should query:

+    v_character_resolved

+as the primary entry point for character inspection.

+Underlying tables remain authoritative, but the resolver view becomes the canonical read model for characters.